11.1. Overloaded Operators and friend Functions

 Overloaded Operators

-Once you get past the new syntax and a bit of terminology, you'll find that you can apply all of your knowledge about functions, both members and non-members, to overloading operators.
-We have been using overloaded operators all semester but haven't called them that.
+Once you get past the new syntax and a bit of terminology, you'll find that you can apply all your knowledge about functions, both members and non-members, to overloading operators.
+As a case in point, we have been using overloaded operators all semester but haven't called them that.
 The inserter, <<, and the extractor, >>, operators were originally used in C (and can still be used in C++) as the left and right bit-shift operators.
 C++ overloads (i.e., reuses) these two operators in the context of streams as the output and input operators, respectively.

 Overloaded operator rules